Quantum Walk Comb in a Fast Gain Laser

-Solving the discussed Maxwell-Bloch equations at resonance, we can determine the state on which the quantum random walk stabilizes, leading to a bandwidth dependence of $\sqrt{M/D}$ (derivation in supplementary text).
+Solving the Maxwell-Bloch equations at resonance, we can determine the state on which the quantum walk stabilizes, leading to a bandwidth dependence of $\sqrt{M/D}$ (derivation in \cite{see_SM}).
+This power dependence of the bandwidth offers a quadratic improvement over the M\textsuperscript{1/4}-relation typically seen in active mode-locking of lasers \cite{kuizenga_fm_1970}.
 Since the modulation depth \textit{M} is proportional to the square root of the injected power, a parameter that we experimentally control, we anticipate observing a $P^{1/4}$-dependence of the bandwidth.
 Confirming this expectation, a power sweep at resonance validated the predicted scaling behaviour, with saturation occurring around 66\,cm$^{-1}$ at 31.5\,dBm for the investigated device (Fig. \ref{fig:bandwidth}).
 We attribute the deviations from the expected behaviour at high power to non-linearities in the modulation dynamics of the QCL active region, as well as higher-order dispersion.
 The simple relationship between modulation power and optical bandwidth allows the power per comb line to be controlled flexibly and with very short time delays, since the average laser power remains approximately constant.
 On the same figure, we report the results obtained on a device which exhibited an even broader bandwidth that reached 100 cm$^{-1}$; however, it could not be driven to full resonance.
 The most likely reason is a larger amount of third-order dispersion resulting from the wider waveguide.

 Under resonant injection, the comb demonstrates the same level of stability as the free-running single-mode laser, providing evidence that the modulation itself does not introduce additional noise contributions.
 In particular, the measured amplitude noise power spectral density is unchanged by modulation, is shot-noise limited above approximately 100\,kHz and exhibits the distinct 1/f-dependence for lower frequencies (Fig. S9).
 These remarkable characteristics attest to the exceptional stability of the comb operation.
-With the inherent stability of the RF modulation faithfully transferred to the optical spectrum, the Quantum Walk Laser presents a highly promising platform for the generation of broadband, tunable, and stable frequency combs.
+With the inherent stability of the RF modulation faithfully transferred to the optical spectrum, the quantum walk comb presents a highly promising platform for the generation of broadband, tunable, and stable frequency combs.